Open-QKD-Network/cqptoolkit/README.md

 These instructions assume using a 64bit OS to build for 64bit OSs, alternate libraries will need to be installed for 32bit builds.
 If you only need to make use of the library rather than change it, use the runtime installer CQPToolkit-version-arch.msi

-For linux distrobutions, run the setup file  ``setup/setupBuild.sh``, this will install all the nessacary libraries for your system to build the toolkit.
+For linux distributions, run the setup file  ``setup/setupBuild.sh``, this will install all the necessary libraries for your system to build the toolkit.

 The build uses [CMake][] to produce makefiles/solutions/etc for many different platforms and is invoked from an empty build folder which will contain all the out files.
 The build can be controlled by passing options to cmake, eg `-DBUILD_TESTING=OFF`.
 Run cmake with the `-LH` options to list available switches.